khristinakokolus/smart_flowerpot/README.md

 [Zoryana Herman](https://github.com/zoriankaH)

 ## Current stage
-Right now this project consists of a humidity sensor and light sensor that collect the data and a display, that shows collected humidity value represented in percentages.
-Also, using pump and relay it can water the flower.
-In addition to this, the project has light system that consists of two light emitting diodes.
+Right now this project consists of a humidity sensor, light sensor and a range finder that collect the data, a display, that shows collected humidity value represented in percentages, the light and water levels.
+Also, it waters the plant by using a pump when the humidity levels are too low.
+The light system of the project consists of two light emitting diodes, that are turned on/off corresponding to the light level of the environment.
+The safety system consists of a relay module, positioned between the power supply and the main board, a current sensor, that measures if the current is present to the water pump, and a board that controls both.
+If the current is present for too long, the safety system shuts off the entire main board as to prevent leaks.

-## Compatibility
+## Compatibility and System Parts
 The code herein is compatible with
 * STM32F4 Discovery board (STM32F411E-DISCO)
 * Nokia 5110 lcd display
 * Capacitive Soil Moisture Sensor v1.2.
 * Photoresistor
 * Water pump
-* Tongle relay
+* Tongle relay (x2)
 * Two light emitting diodes
 * uln2003
 * Power supply
 * Range-finder HC-SRO4
+* ACS712 Current Sensor Module

 ## General project layout